EaglePicher and Asbestos

-Created in 1916, EaglePicher Industries, Inc. included lead mining, paint manufacturing, and eventually asbestos-containing products.
-Many EaglePicher asbestos victims were veterans because of the products the company made for the military.
-In 2006, after many asbestos-related lawsuits, the company emerged from bankruptcy as EaglePicher Technologies and with a trust fund to compensate victims.
+Created in 1906, EaglePicher Industries, Inc. included lead mining, paint manufacturing, and eventually asbestos-containing products.
+Many EaglePicher asbestos products went to the military.
+In 1996, after facing thousands of asbestos lawsuits, the company emerged from bankruptcy as EaglePicher Technologies and with a trust fund to compensate victims.

-EaglePicher also made and sold other products, like insulation and cement, many of which contained asbestos.
+- The company’s success with batteries allowed it to expand into other industries.
+EaglePicher began mining asbestos and making products with it, including insulation and cement.
 The military also purchased these products.
 Exposure to asbestos from these products led to later lawsuits.

-In the 1970s, EaglePicher discontinued the use of asbestos in its products.
-This was the time period when federal regulations cracked down on this hazardous material; however, the damage was already done.
+- In the 1970s, EaglePicher discontinued the use of asbestos in its products.
+This was the time period when federal regulations cracked down on this hazardous material.

-By 1991, the company filed for bankruptcy.
+- In 1991, facing numerous asbestos lawsuits, the company filed for bankruptcy.
 It reorganized and emerged in 1996 with a personal injury trust established to pay asbestos victims.

-However, this was not the end of EaglePicher’s asbestos woes.
+- However, this was not the end of EaglePicher’s asbestos woes.
 More hard times led to another round of bankruptcy protection and reorganization in 2005.
-The renamed EaglePicher Technologies, LLC emerged in 2006.
-The trust is still active and accepting claims.
+The renamed EaglePicher Technologies, LLC finally emerged in 2009.

 EaglePicher focused on batteries and other energy and power technology but also made and sold different products.
 For decades, the company’s insulation and cement included dangerous asbestos.